-Sweet Magnolia proudly emphasizes the contributions and encourages the liberation of Black people in the Statesboro - Bulloch County community 365 days a year.
+Sweet Magnolia proudly emphasizes the contributions and encourages the liberation of Black people in the Statesboro - Bulloch County community 366 days (it's a leap year) this year.

 ARTIST IN FOCUS | “Broom Jumpers” by Bisa Butler 2019 (quilted and appliquéd cotton, wool, and chiffon.
 Black artists have shaped the visual culture of the United States.
 Often channeling their familial backgrounds and personal experiences in our work, these creative figures have influenced and inspired much of American art's evolution.
 Discover 14 Groundbreaking African American Artists That Shaped History.